destinymalone/head-first-java-cliffsnotes-example/chapter-5-writing-a-program-extra-strength-methods/README.md

 ```

-Declare int i.
+Declare `int i`.
 Set i to 0.
 Is i < 8?
 If true, enter loop body.
-Print the value of i.
-Increment i (the iteration expression).
+Print the value of `i`.
+Increment `i` (the iteration expression).
 Repeat until loop ends.
 If false, print "done" (jump below loop).

 ### Difference between for and while

-A while loop has only the boolean test; it doesn't have a built-in initialization or iteration expression.
-A while loop is good when you don't know how many times to loop and just want to keep going while some condition is true.
+A `while` loop has only the boolean test; it doesn't have a built-in initialization or iteration expression.
+A `while` loop is good when you don't know how many times to loop and just want to keep going while some condition is true.
 But if you know how many times to loop, a for loop is cleaner.

-Code rewritten using while loop:
+Code rewritten using `while` loop:

 ```java